VictorQian03/Microservitude/README.md

 # Execution Cost Estimator

 Phase 1 of the execution cost estimator focuses on the core domain logic for computing trading costs using percent-of-ADV and square-root impact models.
 The repository currently ships the calculation logic, accompanying abstractions, and unit tests.
+Phase 2 creates the Postgres database, runs Alembic migrations in db/, and seeds initial data for symbols, liquidity, and impact models.

 ## Prerequisites

 - Python 3.10+
-- (Optional) A virtual environment tool such as `python -m venv`
+- PostgreSQL 13+

 ## Setup